-If you are someone who used older versions of mSecure on different types of devices, like on a Mac and iPhone, a Windows PC and Android phone, or all of the above, you may remember the surprise and possibly even frustrated when you found out you had to purchase the app again for each device.
-It may have seemed like a way for us to acquire more money from our customers, but the real reason multiple purchases were required is because there was no account system in those versions of mSecure.
+If you are someone who used older versions of mSecure on different types of devices, like on a Mac and iPhone, a Windows PC and Android phone, or all of the above, you may remember the surprise, and possibly even frustration, when you found out you had to purchase the app again for each device.
+It may have seemed like a way for us to acquire more money from our customers, but the real reason multiple purchases were required is that there was no account system in those versions of mSecure.
 Since we had not yet built an online system able to store our customer's licensing information, there was no way for us to know if the user had previously purchased the app on a different device.
 Whether or not you were licensed to use mSecure on each device was entirely handled by the app store from where you purchased it.

-If you are moving to mSecure 5 from an older version of the app, you must create an mSecure account.
-Because the older versions have no knowledge of any type of account system, if you have not created an account from within the mSecure 5 app or on our website when purchasing an mSecure 5 license, you do not have an mSecure account at this time.
-Even if you have used mSecure for years, an account must be created in order make use of the new mSecure 5 app.
+If you are moving to mSecure 6 from an older version of the app, you must create an mSecure account.
+You can learn how to migrate to mSecure 6 here.
+Due to older versions having no knowledge of any type of account system, if you have not created an account from within the mSecure 6 app, you do not have an mSecure account at this time.
+Even if you have used mSecure for years, an account must be created in order to make use of mSecure 6.

 Of course, if you do not want to use "mSecure Cloud" for storing and syncing your information, there are other options.
-You can choose Dropbox or iCloud (Mac and iOS only) syncing, or if you would like your data to only be stored locally on your devices so that it is never transferred to any type of cloud service, you can choose Wi-Fi syncing as well.
+You can choose Dropbox or iCloud (Mac and iOS only) syncing, or if you would like your data to only be stored locally on your devices so that it is never transferred to any type of cloud service, you can choose WiFi syncing as well.

 Already have an mSecure account?
 Please use this article to troubleshoot your password issues.